c9pr3/dacato/README.md

 ## About

-DACATO aims to be a asynchronous data access framework/library for small to middle projects which have to interact with a database.
+DACATO aims to be a asynchronous, cachable data access framework/library for small to middle projects which have to interact with a database.
-While most frameworks are bloated and force the user to do things in a *specific* way, DACATO offers full flexibility.
-You *may* do things as provided or extend and overwrite everything to have it *your* way.
+While most frameworks are bloated and force the user to do things in a*specific*way, DACATO offers full flexibility.
+You *may* do things as provided or overwrite everything to have it *your* way.

 It has been tested with MySQL and hSQL.
 If you use it successfully with a different database, please let me know!